dzackgarza/Notes/Class_Notes/2020/Talks/Floer/Talk4/slides.md

 ## Outline

-$L_1$ used a path of diagonal matrices which is constant in a neighborhood of infinity:
+$L_1$ used a path of diagonal matrices which is constant near infinity:
 \begin{align*}
 S(s) \definedas \left(\begin{array}{cc}
 a_{1}(s) & 0 \\